rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.disconnect"></a>
 ## *disconnect <sup>method</sup>*

-Disconnects from the SSID.
-A `0` value indicates that the SSID was disconnected.
-A nonzero value indicates that the SSID did not disconnect.
+Disconnects from the connected SSID.

 ### Parameters